Code-Institute-Submissions/milestone_project_1-static_frontend/README.md

 ###Future Feature Ideas
-- I had an idea for using iframes to display the information from different websites on another page as a tool; For example you could have yahoo finance, trading view, and tastyworks open on the same website.
+- I had an idea for using iframes to display the information from different websites on another page as a tool; For example you could have yahoo finance, trading view, and tastyworks open on the same website page.
 They don't support iframes though so I would probably try and scrape the information using beautifulsoup and python at a later stage.
-- Ther quick-links section was originally on every page but then I decided against this because it actually encourages people to leave the website.
+- The quick-links section was originally on every page but then I decided against this because it actually encourages people to leave the website.
 I left it in on the trading ideas page as it becomes useful as a lot of the information on the page would be directly from those websites.
-Once there are multiple posts it might be worth making the icon links specific to the stock ticker from the post and having multiple of these quick-links icon groups.
+Once there are multiple posts on the 'trade ideas' blog it might be worth making the icon links specific to the stock ticker from the post and having multiple of these quick-links icon groups.
-- Once there are more posts on the trade ideas page it might be worth implementing some of the bootstrap pagenation features to focus the users attention more rather than them scrolling down for a long time to find the section they want and getting disctracted by the passing-other-posts.
+- Once there are more posts on the trade ideas page it might be worth implementing some of the bootstrap pagenation features to focus the users attention more, rather than them scrolling down for a long time to find the section they want and getting disctracted by the passing-other-posts.

 ## Technologies Used